Course Content

 India and the Environment

-• Not throwing plastic on the road.
+• Not throwing plastic on the road and using cloth bags for shopping.

-• Saving water and turning off lights.
+• Saving water and turning off taps when not in use.

 Scroll to Top